-- (a) Should errors in the data used in the rating process be notified to ESMA and all affected rated entities? - (b) Are CRAs allowed to notify the errors in rating methodologies to the affected entities in the press release or credit report published after the re-rating exercise?
+- (a) Should errors in the data used in the rating process be notified to ESMA and all affected rated entities? - (b) Should errors in models be notified to ESMA and all affected rated entities? - (c) Does Article 8(7)(a) require a CRA to notify ESMA and all affected rated entities of an error which does not lead to a change in any issued credit rating? - (d) Are CRAs allowed to notify the errors in rating methodologies to the affected entities in the press release or credit report published after the re-rating exercise?

 - (a) The Regulation refers not only to errors in rating methodologies but also in their application.
-Consequently, the erroneous data in the application of a methodology should be notified to ESMA and all affected rated entities explaining the impact on the ratings, including the potential need to review issued ratings. - (b) Where a CRA becomes aware of errors in its rating methodologies or in their application, the CRA Regulation clearly states that CRAs shall immediately notify those errors to ESMA and all affected rated entities.
+Consequently, the erroneous data in the application of a methodology should be notified to ESMA and all affected rated entities without prejudice to point (c). - (b) ESMA considers an error resulting from a model having been implemented in a way that does not comply with a methodology6 to constitute an example of an error in the application of a methodology.
+Consequently, such an error should be notified to ESMA and all affected rated entities without prejudice to point (c). - (c) ESMA considers that an error should be notified to ESMA and all affected rated entities pursuant to Article 8(7)(a) in cases where the error triggers a need to review an issued credit rating, regardless of whether the review results in a change of that credit rating. - (d) Where a CRA becomes aware of errors in its rating methodologies or in their application, the CRA Regulation clearly states that CRAs shall immediately notify those errors to ESMA and all affected rated entities.
 Notifications cannot be postponed to the press release or credit report published after the re-rating exercise.
 The Regulation does not require that such notifications to rated entities have to be done in a public way.